-Current pandemic guidelines: Dorje Ling is open.
-To ensure the safety and health of all concerned, please be fully vaccinated and boosted if you attend in person, and stay away if you are not feeling well or have had a known exposure to any COVID or flu.
-Please bring a mask.
+Current health guidelines: Dorje Ling is open.
+To ensure the safety and health of all of us, please be vaccinated and boosted if you attend in person, and stay away if you are not feeling well or have had a known exposure to any COVID or flu.
+Masking is optional.
+Thank you.

 Lunar Day Pujas

 Puja is a Sanskrit word which means worship.
 A puja is a Deity Yoga ritual that generally involves liturgy and visualization.
 Performing pujas is considered very beneficial for the energy of the Dharma Center and for the participants themselves.